-The fact that in our platform teachers cannot invite students to their classrooms without confirming parental consent, combined with the impossibility to create a student account without a unique class code or link, ensures that we do not collect any data we are not allowed to.
+The fact that teachers cannot invite students to their Edpuzzle classrooms without confirming parental consent, combined with the impossibility of creating a student account without a unique class code or link, ensures that Edpuzzle does not collect any data it should not be allowed to collect.

 Where do I get it from?

 Contacting your IT admin – or anyone at your school responsible for data protection – should be the very first step.
 If you are not part of a school or in the unlikely event that your school will not take care of parental consent, you should request it for EVERY student that you invite to Edpuzzle.

 What if I don't need parental consent or am exempt from obtaining it?

 If you are not planning to use Edpuzzle with students in the above-mentioned age ranges, parental consent is not required in your case, or any legal exemption applies to the obtainment of parental consent, you can simply select the "No, it’s not required by my local laws (e.g., because of my students' age or legal exemptions)." option when asked if you have parental consent.

 Parental consent permission slip templates

 For schools in the United States or the European Union/EEA, respectively, Edpuzzle provides a template to help schools obtain parental consent, where applicable (attached to this article).